By ProHobby™ | Ecological Systems Authority

 Water chemistry is commonly taught as a checklist of ideal values.
 In practice, chemistry in a functioning aquarium behaves more like a field of gradients than a set of points.

 pH rises and falls with photosynthesis and respiration.
 Carbonate hardness is consumed and replenished.
 Dissolved ions accumulate, are absorbed, precipitated, or removed.
-Organic acids appear and are metabolized.
+Organic acids appear and are metabolised.

 What matters is not where these values are at a given moment, but: